Skip to main content

 Before starting PrEP

-Ideally, you should visit a sexual health clinic and have a HIV test and a kidney function blood test on the day you start PrEP or just before.
-You might need to repeat these tests after taking PrEP for 6 weeks.
+• Ideally, you should visit a sexual health clinic for a full STI screening, including an HIV test and a kidney function blood test before starting PrEP.

 Facebook Twitter